EnTT 3.15.0

 dispatcher.trigger<another_event>();

-Listeners are invoked immediately, order of execution isn't guaranteed.
+Listeners are invoked immediately, order of execution is not guaranteed.
 This method can be used to push around urgent messages like an is terminating notification on a mobile app.

 On the other hand, the enqueue member function queues messages together and helps to maintain control over the moment they are sent to listeners: